 - HUD, the parent of FHA, insures and guarantees all FHA Loans to lenders who originate and fund FHA Loans

-- The United States of Veteran Affairs (VA) insures all VA Loans that is originated and funded by VA Approved private banks and lender
+- The United States of Veteran Affairs (VA) insures all VA Loans that are originated and funded by VA Approved private banks and lender

 - Department of Agriculture is the federal agency that insures and guarantees against loss on all USDA Loans

 In order for the government agency to guarantee government loans, the financial institution needs to follow its minimum federal Underwriting Credit Guidelines.

 Credit Report and Credit Scores